timoschwarzer/gitlab-monitor/THEMING.md

 ## Variables

-We are using [css-custom-properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) for variables.
+Themes use [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) for variables.

-There are quite a few variables out there to make your life easier.
+There are quite a few variables out there to make theme development easier.
 Take a look at existing themes for a list of variables or check out your browser's dev tools.